Exportadora de Sal S.A.: History

 After Gregorio Cavazos Rodríguez quit as ESSA's general director in March 2022, serving in the role for a year, Raúl Franco Morones was named director.

+In February 2024 the Mexican government under president López Obrador paid 1,500 million pesos to buy the remaining 49% percent ownership from Mitsubishi.
+One analysis questioned the economic and commercial benefits to Mexico and characterized the transaction as political and media maneuvering.
+Even though Mitsubishi initially announced that it would continue to buy salt from ESSA, local media reported later on July that the Japanese corporation was not satisfied with the negotiation and stopped the salt purchases.
+Due to a reduction in sales more than 5 million tons of salt accumulated in the ports of Chaparrito and Morro Redondo by November 2024, a situation which caused uncertainty, economic hardship and tensions with the salt workers union due to the possibility of layoffs.
+Further difficulties were caused by machinery malfunction due to obsolescence and lack of maintenance.

 Operations

 Sea water is pumped into the collection ponds for initial evaporation, with the brine solution moved afterwards to crystallization ponds to finish drying up.
 The resulting mineral salt is transported in large dumping trucks to Chaparrito Port near Guerrero Negro to be cleaned and loaded into barges.
 These barges can carry up to 10500 MT of salt to Morro Redondo, where it is inspected, stored and finally exported in ocean-going vessels.

 Corruption controversies

 Jorge Humberto López Portillo, general director of ESSA from July 2013 to December 2014, was prosecuted for irregularities such as purchasing a new barge for US$27.2 million and signing 30-year contracts with Packsys for residual brine treatment, both actions taken without administrative committee authorization.
 Packsys sued for breach of contract, but ESSA, represented by law firm O'Melveny, got the case dismissed.
 López Portillo was banned from civil service for ten years although he contested this and claimed innocence and political persecution.
 Fellow Institutional Revolutionary Party member Abel Salgado Peña formally requested that López Portillo be expelled from the party due to the accusations of corruption.

 In January 2019 Nonato Antonio Avilés Rocha was named by President Andres Manuel López Obrador as ESSA's general director.
 Avilés Rocha quit in January 2021, after it was found that he gave contracts to companies owned by his cousins and nephews, increased executive salaries above approved limits, signed off unjustified expenses and paid for services that were not provided.
 Irregular salt sales were also detected.